pekkanikander/pekkanikander.github.com/cv.md

 has written some half a million lines of code, mostly in C and Java but also in a dozen or so other languages, including Verilog, various assemblers, C++, JavaScript, Python, Ruby, SmallTalk, Scheme, and Common Lisp.
 The platforms range from the Stanford NetFPGA through microcontrollers, various Unix kernels and the iPhone, to the LLVM compiler toolkit and system dynamics modelling.
+Today he enjoys most working with microcontrollers solving demanding hardware-software co-design problems.

-In addition to the technical skills, Pekka has had a leadership role for more than 20 years, first at Nixu and then at Ericsson.
+In addition to the technical skills, Pekka has had a leadership role for more than 20 years.
 While he has never enjoyed formal management positions, he tends to lead people with his own example and initiative.
 He enjoys solving technically "impossible" challenges in small groups, aiming for the marine corps maxim "the impossible we do at once, miracles take a bit longer!"

 At the other end of the spectrum, Pekka has some experience in deep organisational development, using methods such as World Cafe, Openspace and Theory U, which aim at being able to reveal, understand and change the deep landscape of organisations.

-Pekka has authored or co-authored over 70 refereed scientific articles, and is the inventor or a co-inventor in some 20 priority patents.
+Pekka has authored or co-authored about 100 refereed scientific articles, and is the inventor or a co-inventor in some 20 priority patents.

+Pekka has first-hand experience on five startup companies: Nixu, Senseg, Ell-i, Solu, and PulseOn.
+Additionally, during his Ericsson times he ran two startup ideas for a few months each, before finding out that the markets were not ready for the ideas.

 ## Experience

 <dl>
+  <dt>Chief Software Architect, PulseOn, Jan 2016-</dt>
+  <dd>Creation of a software architecture and processes almost from
+  the ground up.</dd>

-  <dt>Founder and CTO, Solu Machines, 2014-present</dt>
+  <dt>Founder and CTO, Solu Machines, Oct 2014 - Dec 2015</dt>

-  <dd>Solving "impossible" challenges.
-Hopefully.</dd>
+  <dd>Solving a few "impossible" challenges.</dd>

-  <dt>Software Architect, Senseg, 2014-present</dt>

-  <dd>Maintenance and updates of the software architecture.</dd>

   <dt>Research Fellow, Aalto University, 2014-present</dt>

-  <dd>Research on distributed embedded systems, especially security.</dd>
+  <dd>Research on distributed embedded systems, especially security
+  and architecture.</dd>

   <dt>Co-Founder, Ell-i co-operative, 2013-present</dt>

-  <dd>Developing open source hardware and software for fixed IoT.</dd>
+  <dd>Developing open source hardware and software for wireline IoT.
+A
+  "hobby".</dd>

   <dt>Chief Software Architect, Senseg, 2011-2014</dt>

-  <dd>Creation of the software architecture and software team from the
+  <dd>Creation of a software architecture and software team from the
-  ground up.</dd>
+  ground up.
+Three architecture iteration rounds leading to a mature architecture that needed no more changes.</dd>

   <dt>Expert, Ericsson Research, 2010-2011</dt>
   <dd>Corporate-wide responsibility for inter-networking security,
   working at the interface between Ericsson Research and the business units.</dd>

   <dt>Chief Scientist, Ericsson Research Nomadiclab, 2000-2010</dt>
   <dd>Research on open communications technology and security, e.g.,
   information-centric networking, trust management, mobile communications, decentralised authorisation, decentralised service